jvoorhis/coq.vim/README.markdown

 License
 -------
-The original sources were released under the public domain. `coq.vim` is a convenient distribution of these scripts provided by Jeremy Voorhis, and is also provided under the public domain.
+The original sources were released under the public domain. `coq.vim` is a convenient distribution of these scripts, provided by Jeremy Voorhis, and is also provided under the public domain.

 [1]: http://coq.inria.fr/